iamdefender/sorokin/README.md

 - Prompts are just Markov chains waiting to be perturbed
 - Sometimes you need to break things to understand them

 Or maybe it's just fun to watch language come apart at the seams.
+The README nods solemnly, then smears the seams across another section.

 ---